 Are you worried that the school curriculum is not relevant in today's society?
 (We still do not have mandatory coding lessons)

 Do you think your child would thrive if you pulled them out, but don't wish to homeschool?
 (Not everybody wants to!)

-In short, unschooling is the educational philosophy of free learning.
+In short, unschooling is the educational philosophy of consensual learning, and self-directed education, usually practiced under the legal education category of homeschooling.
 Students choose what they want to learn (content), when they want to learn it (age 6, 16, or 60), and how they want to learn it (by teacher-taught classroom, online, textbook, or self-taught), instead of the government dictating what they have to learn.

 All human beings learn.
 Every minute.
 Every day.
 The question is; who decides what the human learns?
 Who is in control of the information, attitudes, and skill acquisition?
 We believe that it is always the learner themselves.

-There are basically three ways to acquire an education: school (teacher-directed), home-education (parent-directed), and unschooling (self-determined).
+There are basically three ways to acquire an education: school (government/teacher-directed), home-education (parent-directed), and unschooling (self-directed education).

 The long definition of unschooling is that it is a philosophy and a lifestyle of educational freedom, on the basis that the natural curiosity of a healthy child, given access to a rich and stimulating environment, will lead the child to learn what he or she needs to know, in the time frame that he or she needs it, with the resources/curriculum he or she chooses to use.